 We’re all about finger foods in our house.
 If you can eat it without utensils, it’s usually a winner around here.
 And these vegan lentil nuggets are no exception!

 I love using lentils because they’re so quick and easy.
 I usually use canned lentils (you just have to rinse them!), but it’s also really easy to cook dry lentils (you don’t have to pre-soak like beans).
-They are so versatile, and add texture, nutrition and flavour to almost any dish.
+These little plant-based wonders are so versatile, and add texture, nutrition and flavour to almost any dish.
 In fact, I’ve added them to many of my muffin and granola bar recipes (they add moisture too!) and throw them into omelettes, curries, soups and casseroles often.

 I would suggest using a good quality food processor or blender to get a smooth consistency prior to pan-frying them (they will stick together better that way!).
+I use a cast iron pan for everything (this is my go-to).
 I used a hand blender and it worked out well.

 I hope you enjoy them as much as we did!